DataDog/documentation/content/en/monitors/notify/downtimes.md

 {{< img src="/monitors/downtimes/downtime_recurring_rrule.png" alt="Fields for scheduling recurring downtime with RRULE" style="width:90%;">}}

-Use RRULEs - or [recurrence rules][5] - to define downtimes schedules.
+Use [recurrence rules][5] (RRULEs) to define downtimes schedules.
 Use the official [RRULE generator][6] as a tool to generate recurring rules.
-A common use case is to use RRULES to define downtimes on specific days of the month.
-For example, on the third Monday of each month.
+A common use case is to use RRULES to define downtimes on specific days of the month, for example, on the third Monday of each month.

 **Note**: Attributes specifying the duration in RRULE are not supported (for example, `DTSTART`, `DTEND`, `DURATION`).